garrigar/HPC_Labs/lab0/README.md

 ![image](https://user-images.githubusercontent.com/43893150/148308528-9543269c-d795-4713-b2ef-5fd441cf8a86.png)

 ## Conclusion
 GPU version is obviously the fastest of all versions.
-OpenMP tackles the problem pretty well up until N=256, but is slower afterwards.
+OpenMP tackles the problem pretty well up until N = 128, but is slower afterwards.

+The acceleration of the GPU version in comparison to CPU is steadily growing with N growing.

+The GPU version starts to dominate over other implementations by N = 32.

+GPU time starts to rise by N = 256.